andrew0788/BlackJack/readme.md

 ## created with JavaScript, CSS, and HTML

-### place bet and click "Deal" to start playing
+### Place bet and click "Deal" to start playing

+## Improvements to make
+-UI improvments
-### I'm looking forward to improving the design and add the ability to split your hand.
+-Add the abbility to split your hand
+-Persistent Scoring

 ![screenshoot](https://i.imgur.com/QpoirpB.png)